boderg/the-bread-shed/README.md

 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [VSCode](https://code.visualstudio.com/) used as a local IDE for development.
-- [Krita](https://krita.org/en/) used for editing the background images and cropping screenshots.
+- [Krita](https://krita.org/en/) used for cropping and editing the background images and screenshots.

 ## Testing